 Contents

-The church’s construction has since resumed and is anticipated to be completed by 2026, marking Gaudi's death's centennial.
+It resumed in the 1950s and is anticipated to be completed by 2026, marking Gaudi's death's centennial.
 Although incomplete, Sagrada Familia attracts millions of tourists every year.
 Continue reading to learn more about the architectural style and design of the Sagrada Familia in Barcelona.

 Architecture & design of Sagrada Familia | Quick overview